 Keep it simple.
 Keep it clear.
 Keep it honest and real.
 Keep it ‘soft and close’.

-Thank you for sharing.
-I know that there are many parents who are desperate for answers on this topic.
-If someone you know needs to hear more about this topic, please check out my book ‘Self Harm: Why Teens Do It and What Parents Can Do To Help’
+RECOMMENDED READING: For more on this topic, please check out Michelle’s book ‘Self Harm: Why Teens Do It and What Parents Can Do To Help’